 Geographical Location

 Where you live also affects material and labor prices.
-The cost of a bathroom remodel in one state may be a couple thousand dollars higher or lower in your area.
+The cost of a bathroom remodel in one state may be a couple of thousand dollars higher or lower in your area.
 Ensure you get a detailed estimate of your specific project before assessing your budget.

 Disposal of Materials